deconz-community/deconz-docker/README.md

 This image is replacing the `marthoc/deconz` image.

-If you are migrating an existing `marthoc/deconz` install to `deconzcommunity/deconz`, you MUST modify your configuration a bit. _Carefully_ follow these steps:
+If you are migrating an existing `marthoc/deconz` install to `deconzcommunity/deconz`, you need to modify your configuration before starting up on the new image. _Carefully_ follow these steps:

-1. Make sure you have the latest backup from the Phoscon.
+1. Make sure you have the latest backup from Phoscon.
 2. Change the image from `marthoc/deconz` to `deconzcommunity/deconz`.
 Available tags can be found [here](https://hub.docker.com/r/deconzcommunity/deconz/tags).
 3. Change the container mount point for your existing deCONZ volume from `/root/.local/share/dresden-elektronik/deCONZ` to `/opt/deCONZ`.